Indiana University School of Medicine believes that honoring outstanding teaching, research, and service is an important part of our culture.

-Mentoring among faculty at Indiana University School of Medicine is a crucial element in sustaining a vital faculty community, promoting faculty development and increasing faculty retention.
+Mentoring among faculty at IU School of Medicine is a crucial element in sustaining a vital faculty community, promoting faculty development and increasing faculty retention.
 The creation of two annual “Excellence in Faculty Mentoring” awards at IU School of Medicine underscores the commitment to endorse mentoring within our faculty.
 The purpose is to recognize the outstanding mentoring efforts of one clinical and one basic science faculty member each year who actively mentor other faculty members and learners.
 These prestigious awards acknowledge the time sacrifice and dedication faculty mentors devote to foster the career development and academic success of colleagues and learners in the areas of research, education, service and clinical practice.
-These awards allow the IU School of Medicine to honor and celebrate the valuable efforts of faculty mentors who embody the spirit of mentoring.Nomination Due: Friday June 1st, 2018
+These awards allow the IU School of Medicine to honor and celebrate the valuable efforts of faculty mentors who embody the spirit of mentoring.Nomination Due: Friday July 2nd, 2021

-Recipients will receive an accolade from IU School of Medicine Dean Jay Hess, a lapel pin signifying their membership in the Honor Roll, a feature on the learning environment website and will be honored annually at the White Coat Ceremony.
+Recipients will receive an accolade from IU School of Medicine Dean Jay Hess, a lapel pin signifying their membership in the Honor Roll, a feature on the learning environment website.

-The Indiana University School of Medicine is sponsoring an award to recognize staff employees who demonstrate outstanding reliability in the execution of duties without expectation of recognition.
+The Indiana University School of Medicine sponsors an award to recognize staff employees who demonstrate outstanding reliability in the execution of duties without expectation of recognition.
 This award encourages and reinforces the IU School of Medicine core values of cooperation and excellence.
-This award will be named “The Lynn Wakefield Unsung Hero Award” in recognition of the contributions made by Lynn Wakefield during her tenure at IU School of Medicine.Nomination Due: Saturday May 18th, 2019
+This award will be named “The Lynn Wakefield Unsung Hero Award” in recognition of the contributions made by Lynn Wakefield during her tenure at IU School of Medicine.Nomination Due: Friday September 3rd, 2021

 University-wide awards for distinguished professorships, teaching awards, and outstanding service contributions are conferred by the Office of University Ceremonies.